ryansaballa/texostudio/projects/a-fresh-look-for-future-leaders-in-education.md

 - **Solution:** Communicating with the Web Manager and the Director of the Department, it was feasible to create a new category that informed the decision to build a new content type to unite all members.
 By creating a new template for each member, a new category was created entitled ‘BEd Team’.

 ## Design Strategy and Development

+### Lead with Prospective Students in Mind

 The website redesign included updated the micro-copy and content layout patterns from a comparison study of other university websites.

 New templates and content blocks were created that enabled a better experience for website maintenance (as administrator) and for content readability (as a prospective student online).

-### Lead with Prospective Students in Mind
+{% ImageWrapper images[5].src, images[5].alt %}

 ### Organize Content for Readability